IloveNooodles/15-puzzle-solver/README.md

 1. Install requirement from the `technologies section`
 2. Clone the repository using `git clone https://github.com/IloveNooodles/15-puzzle-solver.git`
 3. Open the folder and move to src using `cd src`
+4. **Make sure you are in the src directory otherwise it won't work**
-4. Run the file using `python main.py`
+5. Run the file using `python main.py`

 ## Input